Hello-NFT-Hack-LandLord/MintNFTs/README.md

 # Opensea BULK Script #

+This is repository has been cloned and modified a little bit to fit to our needs The original repo is [OpenSeaScript](https://github.com/EmanuelCampos/opensea-script.git)

 ## :computer: About the project

 This project was made to mint so many NFTs to the opensea using puppeteer and dappeteer.